brylianrst/Brilian-Portofolio/Part3 Final Project.md

 - I will include data labels for the actual numbers, especially when depicting data on a large scale such as terawatts.
 - I will plan to consider giving a story line at the front of page may help people to understand the whole structure better.

-**Note : my change mostly in part III are combination between these feedback and also my own creative and critical thoughts, that can deliver the best storyline, structure, and also supporting image / data visuals, to create a good story telling presentation deck.**
+**Note : eventhough there are several feedback that i can mostly use above to rework my shorthand story and its details, mostly i made my change with my own critical thinking and creative thinking, and then rejustify it by looking at above feedback iteratively, i think this is a great combination to rework things, so that i can deliver the best storyline, structure, and also supporting image / data visuals, to create a good persuasive story telling presentation deck.**

 #### Changes made since Part II